 The exam is designed to test basic music history competency on the level of an Undergraduate Music History Survey course.
-Students who do not pass the exam in August must take the one-semester Remedial Music History Survey for zero credit in the Fall semester of 2014.
+Students who do not pass the exam in August must take the one-semester Remedial Music History Survey for zero credit in the Spring semester of 2015.

 Before the test

 - Students will be notified in advance of their assigned time on January 13 or 14 by the Office of Student Services.

 - The test will take place in the Computer Lab and in the Music Technology room in the basement of the St. Botolph building.

 - Students need to bring a photo ID to the exam.

 - The test can be taken one time only.
 There will be no make-up dates for this test.

 During the test

 - Students will have 90 minutes to complete the test.